allegro/allegro.tech/_posts/2015-06-01-comparison-of-webdriver-based-solutions-for-tests-automation.md

 $("span.name", text: contains("Tablety")).click()
 ```

-In this part of code I would like to show a few ways of targeting DOM elements.
+In this part of the code I would like to show a few ways of targeting DOM elements.
 First line of each solution begins with
 targeting an object by `Id` attribute.
 Each technology has a different approach to resolve this problem.

 Java has [`By`](https://selenium.googlecode.com/git/docs/api/java/org/openqa/selenium/By.html) abstract class with many